Bruno Casanova (motorcyclist)

 Bruno Casanova (born 1 June 1964 in Cervia) is a former Italian Grand Prix motorcycle road racer.
 In 1986, he won the 80cc European road racing championship.
-His best year was in 1987 when he finished second to Fausto Gresini in the 125cc world championship.
-Casanova won one Grand Prix race during his career.
+In 1987 he finished in second place in the 125cc world championship won by Fausto Gresini.
+In 1992 he won the 125cc German Grand Prix, the only Grand Prix win of his career.